 Friday 15th March | 10:30-11am

 Learn how to apply mindfulness practices to your work life at our first freelance-orientated workshop, which we are running exclusively for those attending our Coworking Fridays.

 Luisa Demant will give you an introduction on mindfulness and you will learn a centering practice that can help reduce stress responses and increase enjoyment from self-employed life.

 Following the workshop, we will have a tea & biscuit break before continuing with our Coworking Fridays.

-You will be greeted by the lovely Kirstin, our volunteer, who runs the studio on Coworking Fridays and is looking forward to meeting you!
+You will be greeted by our volunteer, who runs the studio on Coworking Fridays and is looking forward to meeting you!

-Kirstin will be running the space until the end of January 2019.
-If you would be interested in taking her place, please get in touch with our Arts Manager Siobhán at: firstname.lastname@example.org.
+If you are interested in more information, please get in touch with our Arts Manager Siobhán at: email@example.com.

 If you work in the creative industries, freelancing can be a great way to go about it: there’s more freedom to explore the opportunities that inspire you, set your own goals and manage your own time.